paulstephane/UPL_Accessory/README.md

 Click on "OK" to display the second card.

-Note: the database file is updated by the ECDesigns application (https://www.ecdesigns.nl/en/blog/uplremote-software) when inserting keys into the UPL96ETL.
+Note: the database file is used by the ECDesigns application (https://www.ecdesigns.nl/en/blog/uplremote-software) to display the content of the keys.
-If the database file is indicated above, the USB key will be removed from the database when adding new folders, and will trigger an automatic update when inserting it into the UPL96ETL.
+If the database file is entered above, the USB key will be removed from the database when adding new folders - this will trigger an automatic update of the database when the key is inserted into the UPL96ETL.

 ![Screenshot](Card10.jpg)